What is the Renin-Angiotensin System?

 - The renin-angiotensin route is not regulated only by the mechanisms which encourage the release of renin but also regulate by natriuretic peptides that are released by the human heart and these peptides serve as a critical counter regulating the system.

-Therapeutic approaches that aim towards a complete inhibition of RAAS offers more clinical benefits for patients with renal and cardiovascular disorders.
-These approaches can involve dual blockade by using the combination of ARBs and ACE I or therapeutic modalities like direct renin inhibition with aliskiren which is a recently approved treatment of hypertension.
+Therapeutic approaches that aim towards a complete inhibition of Renin-angiotensin system offers more clinical benefits for patients with renal and other heart diseases.
+These approaches can involve dual blockade by using the combination of Angiotensin II Receptor Blockers and Angiotensin-converting enzyme I or therapeutic modalities like direct renin inhibition with aliskiren which is a recently approved treatment of hypertension.